pagkly/Zed/Investopedia3/Understanding Unilateral Contracts.md

 Unilateral contracts specify an obligation from the offeror.
 In a unilateral contract, the offeror promises to pay for specified acts that can be open requests, random, or optional for other parties involved.

-Unilateral contracts are considered enforceable by [contract law](https://www.investopedia.com/articles/pf/06/insurancecontracts.asp).
+Unilateral contracts are considered enforceable by [[contract law]](https://www.investopedia.com/articles/pf/06/insurancecontracts.asp).
 However, legal issues typically do not arise until the offeree claims to be eligible for remuneration tied to acts or occurrences.

 As such, legal contestation generally involves cases where the offering party refuses to pay the offered sum.
 The determination of contract breach would then depend on whether or not the terms of the contract were clear and if it can be proven that the offeree is eligible for payment of specified acts based on the contract’s provisions.